MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 5. On **Permissions**, decide who has access to the app, and what they can do with it.
     - In [classic workspaces](service-create-workspaces.md): everyone in your organization, specific people, or Azure Active Directory (AAD) security groups.
     - In the [new experience workspaces](service-create-the-new-workspaces.md): specific people, AAD security groups and distribution lists, and Office 365 Groups.
 All workspace users are automatically given access to the app for the workspace.
     - You can allow app users to connect to the app's underlying datasets by giving them Build permission.
-These datasets will appear in dataset search experiences.
-Read more about [sharing datasets (Preview)](service-datasets-build-permissions.md).
+They'll see these datasets when they're searching for shared datasets.
+Read more about [allowing users to connect to the app's datasets](#allow-users-to-connect-to-datasets), in this article.
-    - If you give users Build permission, you can also allow them to copy reports from this app to another workspace.
+    - Users with Build permission can also have permission to copy reports from this app to another workspace.
+Read more about [allowing users to copy reports in the app](#allow-users-to-copy-reports), in this article.

     >[!IMPORTANT]
     >If your app relies on datasets from other workspaces, it is your responsibility to ensure all app users have access to the underlying datasets.